underscoretype/glyphs-plugin-sync-metrics-keys/README.md

 - Moving the side-most node with your mouse can be tricky, since the plugin immediately syncs linked metrics
 - Automated syncing of the metrics creates a editing history entry, making certain undo actions hard without temporarily disabling the metrics syncing from the Glyph > Sync Metrics Keys menu

+## Changelog

+### v 0.1.1
+- Fixed compatibility issue with newer Glyphs App version (1103) that prevented the plugin menu from displaying correctly

 ## Thanks
-- (Justin Kerr Sheckler)[https://github.com/jayKayEss] for improved key matching
+- [Justin Kerr Sheckler](https://github.com/jayKayEss) for improved key matching

 (c) Johannes "kontur" Neumeier 2017, UnderscoreType